misayasu/misayasu.github.io/README.md

 ### Research Interests

 - The effects of topography on radionuclide concetnrations in soils (<‘a href="https://esurf.copernicus.org/articles/9/861/2021/" target="_blank">article</a>)
-- The effects of topography on environmental radioactive contamination
+- The effects of topography on gamma-ray air dose rates
-- Ontological modeling of nuclear plant accidents
+- Ontological modeling of nuclear incidents
-- NLP analysis of information flow related to nuclear plant accident/closure
+- NLP analysis of information flow related to nuclear incidents

 ---